coon42/eMIDI/README.md

 ### Implemented features so far ###

   * Opening and closing of MIDI files and validation of header.
+  * Reading of all midi events of any midi0 file (data bytes are ignored / running status does not work yet)

 ### Planned ###
   * In first iteration only MIDI 0 files are supported.
 Other formats will also be supported later.